"Aaa-chooo!" Maka sneezed. Soul groaned.

 He closed his eyes and though, it's just to get the tray

 Soul then got back up, his confidence rejuvenated and quietly snuck into Maka's room.

 Without even looking, he quickly got the tray off the floor and was about to walk right the door when something in him made him look back.
 His eyes spotted her curled up body on the bed.
 A faint glow of moonlight outlined her body.
 She almost looked as though she was glowing.
 He set the tray down and walked back over, her hair was spread over her forehead and pillow.
 Her face looked so tender and calm.
 He smiled a small, crooked smile.
 He sat down on the floor and leaned onto the bed, her face directly in front of his.

 Maka awoke to birds tweeting outside her window.
 She took in the smells of morning and discovered she could actually breathe.
 She easily sat up out of bed, feeling a lot better.
-Her eyes grew wide when she someone familiar right
+Her eyes grew wide when she someone familiar right next to her.

 She smiled and laid back down, listening to Soul breath in and out.